 Volunteer directly for a settlement agency

-The professionals working for agencies of the LASI coalition (Local Agencies Serving Immigrants) support the integration of refugees and other immigrants every day, providing vital settlement counselling, housing assistance, career mentoring and much more.
-They rely on volunteers to help them in that mission.
-Here are the links to their volunteer pages:
+The professionals working for agencies of the LASI coalition (Local Agencies Serving Immigrants) support the integration of refugees and other immigrants every day, providing vital orientation, housing assistance, language classes, career mentoring and much more.
+Most of them rely on volunteers to help in that mission.
+Here are the links to their websites:

 Volunteer for Refugee 613

-Many local organizations outside of the settlement and sponsorship sectors serve refugees and other newcomers, and they also need your energy and talent.
-Visit the web site of Volunteer Ottawa to find opportunities in the broader community.
+Many local organizations outside of the settlement and sponsorship sectors serve refugees and other newcomers, and they also need your energy and skills.
+Visit the website of Volunteer Ottawa to find opportunities in the community.
 Volunteer Ottawa has extensive listings of positions throughout Ottawa, for every age, skill level and interest.
-If you don't see one that specifically lists working with newcomers as part of the role, ask Volunteer Ottawa for more information.
+If you don't see one that specifically notes working with newcomers as part of the role, ask Volunteer Ottawa for more information.

 Create your own opportunity

-Look at your networks and communities and ask yourself how open they are to newcomers, regardless of where they come from, and what you can do to be more welcoming.
-Sponsor a refugee family, host an event, create a program to encourage newcomers to join your networks — the possibilities are wide open.
+Look at your networks and communities and ask yourself how open they are to newcomers, regardless of where they come from, and what you can do to improve that welcome.
+Sponsor a refugee family, host a fundraising event, gather your peers to join a mentorship program or create an initiative to make your networks more welcoming to refugees and other newcomers — the possibilities are endless.
 For some inspiration, check out these resources from Welcoming America, a non-governmental organization in the United States dedicated to building bridges between communities in support of immigrant integration.

-Just remember: check with settlement agencies and others in the field while still early in the planning stages of your initiative.
-Someone else may be doing exactly what you're thinking of, and it's always good to learn from the experts.
-If you're not sure who to ask, send an email to firstname.lastname@example.org and we'll see how we can help.
+But wait!
+Be sure to check with settlement agencies and others in the field early in the planning stages of your initiative.
+Someone else may be doing exactly what you're thinking of, in which case it would be great to team up and give them support.
+If you find out your idea is useful and fills a gap, learn from the experts (service providers and refugees themselves) and try to partner with organizations already working with refugees to design something appropriate.
+If you're not sure how to get started, email email@example.com.
+We'll listen to your idea and see how we can help.

-Working together, we can help refugees feel at home in their new city!
+Working together, we all can help refugees feel at home in their new city.

 I signed up to volunteer a long time ago — why haven't I heard anything?